-Hi every body, only just now can I get my head around all the positivity and friendship that I experienced at Burrs and write about!
-But even so it will be quit impossible to put it all in to words!
-I arrived early on the Thursday were my dear friend Tony was waiting for me with a smile, it feld like seeing your (older ) brother again after a long time and from that moment on my mindset wend from gloominess into a bright feeling of belonging and happiness, I was home!
-The first thing he proudly showed me was his new allotment were his young student and friend Mikey had spend all morning laying large and heavy concrete tiles in the mud so that we and all the other later visitors of Burrs could walk among the amazing yamadori material that Tony had gathered over the last couple off years.
+only just now can I get my head around all the positivity and friendship that I experienced at Burrs and write about!
+But even so, it will be quite impossible to put it all into words!
+I arrived early on Thursday were my dear friend Tony was waiting for me with a smile, it felt like seeing my (older ) brother again after a long time and from that moment on my mindset went from gloominess into a bright feeling of belonging and happiness, I was home!
+The first thing he proudly showed me was his new allotment were his young student and friend Mikey had to spend all morning laying large and heavy concrete tiles in the mud so that we and all the other later visitors of Burrs could walk among the amazing yamadori material that Tony had gathered over the last couple of years.
 Poor Mickey was soaking wet and there was not a clean spot left on his clothes!
-Over the next two days Tony took groups off Burrs visitors up there and understandable many off these unique yamadori later ended up on the working tables at Burrs to receive their first preparations or styling!
-After my visit to his place Tony took Mickey and me to his home for some needed refreshments (B.L.T’s) and than we made our way to the back of his garden to look at his collection and to work on some off them.
+Over the next two days, Tony took groups of Burr’s visitors up there and understandable many off this unique yamadori later ended up on the working tables at Burrs to receive their first preparations or styling!
+After my visit to his place Tony took Mickey and me to his home for some needed refreshments (B.L.T’s) and then we made our way to the back of his garden to look at his collection and to work on some of them.
 Together we wired and worked/styled his small yew that naturally grows in/from a massive and very heavy rock, this made the Bonsai juices in my body go faster than they already did!
-But on the Friday the real deal started big time, Tony had placed his enormous and mind blowing yew on a large and solid stone table in the middle off his back garden and wile the teachers and guests slowly dripped in Ofer, all the way from Israel, started to pre wirer the largest branches of this monster.
-Mean wile inside his glasshouse Will and I started to work on Tony his white pine and not much later it’s old needles were plucked by 4 pairs of hands!
+But on Friday the real deal started big time, Tony had placed his enormous and mind-blowing yew on a large and solid stone table in the middle of his back garden and while the teachers and guests slowly dripped in Ofer, all the way from Israel, started to pre wirer the largest branches of this monster.
+Mean while inside his glasshouse Will and I started to work on Tony his white pine and not much later it’s old needles were plucked by 4 pairs of hands!

 Below: The pine before we started to work.

-This all happened with the sound of classic FM in the back ground and was all professionally filmed!
-And I am realy glad about that because the styling of this tree is something to be seen by all bonsai enthusiast around the world!
-After Tony and Enrico (Italy) discussed the possibilities and what to do next, and just before the inevitable English rain started to fall big time, Tony performed a daring technique on one off the thick and almost on bendable branches.
-At the base over a section off about 6 cm this branch was halved, leaving it half as thick as it was!
+This all happened with the sound of classic FM in the background and was all professionally filmed!
+And I am really glad about that because the styling of this tree is something to be seen by all bonsai enthusiast around the world!
+After Tony and Enrico (Italy) discussed the possibilities and what to do next, and just before the inevitable English rain started to fall big time, Tony performed a daring technique on one of the thick and almost on bendable branches.
+At the base of a section of about 6 cm, this branch was halved, leaving it half as thick as it was!
 Then holes were drilled in both the thick sections above and under the now thinner section.
-In those holes thick wires were inserted to protect the branch from breaking wen it was placed in its desired place.
+In those holes, thick wires were inserted to protect the branch from breaking when it was placed in its desired place.

-Bellow: Tony drilling the holes wile Enrico and Ofer hold it in place.
+Bellow: Tony drilling the holes while Enrico and Ofer hold it in place.
 You can see Will holding his breath!

-Below: Enrico applying the next layer off wire.
+Below: Enrico applying the next layer of wire.

-About that time the garden was all ready filled with new arrivals from all over Europe, among them was Pavel and Eric the pot magician!
-Pavel and me embraced for the first time, but for me it feld like meeting a old friend!
-We both, as I found out later from Pavel him self, were both great fans of each others work and approach and had been waiting to meet each other to work together!
+About that time the garden was already filled with new arrivals from all over Europe, among them was Pavel and Eric the pot magician!
+Pavel and I embraced for the first time, but for me, it felt like meeting an old friend!
+We both, as I found out later from Pavel himself, were both great fans of each other’s work and approach and had been waiting to meet each other to work together!
 Bonsai can do this among far away unknown friends!
 Later that day the gazebo was built over the large yew and the classical music was changed to pumping house music!
-To much culture could kill you after a wile!
-This day was all ready great but it would only get better!!!!
-The (very) late diner that evening was like always with Tony and me at one table a mad house and a lot off the many glasses of wine and other spirits we sampled came out off our noses from laughing!
-Like I sad, it feld like being home, even for the new ones that had joyed us!
-A warm bad is the best word…the hole world should be doing Bonsai!
-But the best part that night was meeting my old buddy and confident Terry Foster and Charlotte his lovely wife who, just like Tony and Carolyn, kindly opened up their home again and even lent me use their own bed so that I could sleep alright with my bad back!
+To much culture could kill you after a while!
+This day was already great but it would only get better!!!!
+The (very) late dinner that evening was like always with Tony and me at one table a madhouse and a lot off the many glasses of wine and other spirits we sampled came out off our noses from laughing!
+Like I said, it felt like being home, even for the new ones that had joyed us!
+A warm bad is the best word…the whole world should be doing Bonsai!
+But the best part that night was meeting my old buddy and confident Terry Foster and Charlotte his lovely wife who, just like Tony and Carolyn, kindly opened up their home again and even let me use their own bed so that I could sleep alright with my bad back!
 How humbling is that?!

 Friday at Burrs almost all guests were pressed and Tony drove groups back and ford to his garden and allotment.
 It was a happy day full of meeting old and new friends!
-The pub diner with almost all the guests, across the road, was one to remember!
-Especially my seriously talks with Ofer were enlightening for me, but the (mostly improper) jokes from the both off us are way out there and some off the best we ever heard and told!
+The pub dinner with almost all the guests, across the road, was one to remember!
+Especially my seriously talks with Ofer were enlightening for me, but the (mostly improper) jokes from the both of us are way out there and some of the best we ever heard and told!
 Humor has no boundaries!

 Saturday morning, the real start of Burrs, was for us teachers like we had worked together for years!
 Enrico found his way to the better trees that needed to be designed and Pavel and Terry found their way to the somewhat lesser trees that needed to be designed.
 I mostly helped the students with their techniques and questions: like how to select a front, back and total design.
 I must have made 8 or 9 design drawings that helped them on their way.
 I showed them how to select the branches, how to wire them, how to bend (some extremely) heavy branches and all the rest you need to know to design and make your future Bonsai.
-And a lot of the students trees that I worked on or helped on, just started their lives as a Bonsai and only needed a good start and could not be finished this weekend.
-That is why there are not to many pictures off finished trees that I worked or helped on!
-A lot of the students had question that needed to be answered and needed help with their techniques and this time it was me to (gladly) take that role!
+And a lot of the student’s trees that I worked on or helped on, just started their lives as a Bonsai and only needed a good start and could not be finished this weekend.
+That is why there are not too many pictures of finished trees that I worked or helped on!
+A lot of the students had a question that needed to be answered and needed help with their techniques and this time it was me to (gladly) take that role!
 Working this way together meant that everybody was helped this weekend!
-And wood chip Will helped almost everybody with their death wood work, this meant (because off the dust) that he unselfishly spend and worked most of this weekend hidden away in the disabled toilet wile the trees owner looked over his shoulder.
-The only times we saw him was wen he covered with wood chips and dust came out to quickly eat and drink!
-Now thats dedication for you!
+And wood chip Will helped almost everybody with their death woodwork, this meant (because off the dust) that he unselfishly spend and worked most of this weekend hidden away in the disabled toilet while the tree’s owner looked over his shoulder.
+The only times we saw him was when he covered with wood chips and dust came out too quickly eat and drink!
+Now that’s dedication for you!

 Mikey’s amazing yew.

 Below: Hawthorn.
-This is one off the trees for witch I made a design drawing as a guide line for the owner.
+This is one off the trees for which I made a design drawing as a guideline for the owner.

 Below: Simon “Bonsai Monkey” concentrated and in the zone.
-I find it a plesant and wonderful sight when people are one with their trees!
-It makes me smile, because this must be just how I look to others, when I am in my tree! 🙂
+I find it a pleasant and wonderful sight when people are one with their trees!
+It makes me smile because this must be just how I look to others when I am in my tree! 🙂

-Below: Eric the concreat pot magisian wiring his big pine.
+Below: Eric the concrete pot magician wiring his big pine.

-Terry and me discussed this difficult tree with the owner together, it needed big decisions!
+Terry and I discussed this difficult tree with the owner together, it needed big decisions!